markotesic/markotesic.github.io/content/publication/2024_melting_pot/index.md

   caption: ""
   focal_point: ""
   preview_only: false
-  filename: melting_pot.jpg
+  filename: featured.jpg
-summary: "Analysis of design aspects and results of the Melting Pot: a competition measuring agents' ability to cooperate with others.
-We built cognitive profiles of agents submitted to the competition. benchmark for studying Cooperative AI"
+summary: "An analysis of the design and outcomes of the Melting Pot competition, which measures agents' ability to cooperate with others.
+We developed cognitive profiles for the agents submitted to the competition."
 url_dataset: ""
 url_project: ""
 url_source: ""